PREORDER TODAY (will ship within 1-2 weeks)

 Pecans and cinnamon – two treasures from the trees of life to delight our palate and fortify our health.
-Suffused throughout Gnosis's CinnaPecan Truffles, they deliver an invitation to remember that life’s treasures lie within.
-With the immune system boosting properties of CinnaPecan Truffles your allies in these areas, you can make your holiday enjoyment healthy in every way.
-A clean body and calm mind are the channels through which you share your loving and joyful spirit with those near and dear to you.
+Suffused throughout Gnosis's CinnaPecan Truffles, they invite us to remember that life’s treasures lie within.

 In Algonquin, “pecan” means “a nut needing a stone to crack.”
 In any language, we need the stones of determination, discipline, and enlightened intent to crack our egos and defenses and reach the delicious nut of our selves.
 Cinnamon is the inner lining of the cinnamon tree’s bark.
 To protect its delicate inner skin from the exterior world’s challenges, the bark must be fearless, enduring, and highly discerning, admitting only those elements that nurture and cultivate.